-We tried the Emma Aitchison Swell Ring in 100-perccent recycled silver review and it’s everything the discerning, sustainable jewelry enthusiast wants—each one is completely unique, its design can be stacked and layered with other pieces (a huge trend right now), and its essence is rooted in nature and care for the environment.
+We tried the Emma Aitchison Swell Ring in 100-percent recycled silver and it’s everything a sustainable jewelry enthusiast wants—each one is completely unique, its design can be layered with other pieces (a huge trend right now), and its essence is rooted in nature and care for the environment.

 Slides easily onto the finger

 Soft, smooth edges make it comfortable to wear all day

 Delivered in thoughtful, beautiful packaging

 Inconsistency in texture and shine due to the design

 By Megan Murray